nochadisfaction/pixel/src/content/docs/api.md

 ## Authentication

-Authentication is handled through Convex's authentication system.
+Authentication is handled through JWT tokens.
 Most endpoints require authentication.

 ### User Authentication Flow

 1. User signs in with email/password or OAuth provider
-2. Authentication token is stored in the client
+2. JWT token is returned and stored in the client
-3. Subsequent requests include the authentication token
+3. Subsequent requests include the JWT token in the Authorization header
 4. Token is validated on each request

 ## Endpoints